hsieh2000/House-Prices---Advanced-Regression-Techniques/README.md

 # Preprocessing
 Firstly, I observe the train and the test dataset to make sure that two datasets follow the same distrbution.

-Next, I use dtype of `pandas` I split data into two types - numerical and categroical data, and the categroical data could be futher divided into ordinal and non-ordinal data.
+Next, through observing the dtype of dataset, I split data into two types - numerical and categroical data, and the categroical data could be futher divided into ordinal and non-ordinal data.

 To encode categroical data, I load *data_description.txt* and extract the information of each feature's categroies.